 Off-label use for Doptelet

 In addition to the uses described above, Doptelet may be used off-label to treat other conditions.
-Off-label drug use is when a drug that’s approved for one use is used for a different one that’s not approved.
+With off-label use, doctors prescribe a drug for a condition other than what the FDA has approved it for.
 Below is an example of off-label use for Doptelet.

 Doptelet for chemotherapy-induced thrombocytopenia

-Doptelet is not FDA-approved to treat chemotherapy-induced thrombocytopenia.
-However, a clinical trial is currently studying Doptelet for this use.
+Doptelet is not FDA-approved to treat chemotherapy-induced thrombocytopenia (low platelet level caused by chemotherapy).
+However, a

 Chemotherapy is a form of cancer treatment.
 It uses highly toxic drugs to kill cells that are multiplying rapidly in the body.
 It can effectively kill cancer cells, but it can also kill healthy cells, especially blood cells.
 Low platelet counts are a common side effect of chemotherapy treatment.

-Doptelet is being studied in people who have low platelet counts caused by chemotherapy used to treat ovarian cancer, lung cancer, or bladder cancer.
+Doptelet was studied in people who had low platelet counts caused by chemotherapy used to treat ovarian cancer, lung cancer, or bladder cancer.
+The results of the trial suggest that Doptelet was not more effective in increasing platelet counts when compared with a placebo (treatment with no active ingredient).

 The Doptelet dosage your doctor prescribes will depend on: